Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

  You'll notice that I use the class MyModel in the code.
 This is a custom version of tf.Keras.Model that allows me to train the model the way I want.
 In particular, it allows me to check whether there exists a saved model, in which case it simply loads it.
-Otherwise, it goes to the training of the two dense layers (and only them) I have added on top of the bert layer by freezing the bert layer.
-Then it goes to fine-tuning where I unfreeze the bert layer and train the whole model for a few epochs.
+Otherwise, it goes to the training of the two dense layers (and only them) I have added on top of the BERT layer by freezing the BERT layer.
+Then it goes to fine-tuning where I unfreeze the BERT layer and train the whole model for a few epochs.

  ```python
  class MyModel(K.Model):